(802) 785-4737 | East Thetford, VT | Come to the farm

-Black Bean Chili — John’s favorite
+Black Bean Chili

 Ingredients

-• 2 c black turtle beans
+• 2 cup black turtle beans

 • 1 bay leaf

-• 4 t cumin seeds
+• 4 tsp cumin seeds

-• 4 t oregano leaves, dried
+• 4 tsp oregano leaves, dried

-• 4 t paprika
+• 4 tsp paprika

-• 1/2 t cayenne pepper
+• 1/2 tsp cayenne pepper

-• 2 T (or more) chili powder
+• 2 Tbsp (or more) chili powder

-• 3 med yellow onions diced into 1/4-in squares
+• 3 med yellow onions diced into 1/4 in squares

 • 4 garlic cloves coarsely chopped

-• 1/2 t salt
+• 1/2 tsp salt

-• 4 T cilantro chopped
+• 4 Tbsp cilantro chopped

 Instructions

 As always, sort through the beans.
 Rinse them well, cover them generously with water, and let them soak overnight.
 Next day, drain the beans, cover them with fresh water by a couple of inches and bring them to a boil with the bay leaf.
 Lower the heat and let the beans simmer while you prepare the rest of the ingredients.
-(Alt: pressure cook.)
+(Alt: pressure cook)

 Heat a small heavy skillet over medium heat.
 Add the cumin seeds, and when they begin to color add the oregano leaves, shaking the pan frequently so the herbs don’t scorch.
 As soon as the fragrance is strong and robust, remove the pan from the heat and add the paprika and the cayenne.
 Give everything a quick stir; then remove from the pan—the paprika and the cayenne only need a few seconds to toast.
 Grind in a mortar or a spice mill to make a coarse powder.